larson-group/clubb_release/Readme.txt

 Do steps 1, 2, & 3 as outlined in the standalone run.

-4. Edit error_<runtype>.in or select an existing one.
-Note that there are two tuning subroutines, specified by tune_type in the /stats/ namelist.
-If runtype = 0, then the amoeba subroutine, a downhill simplex algorithm, will be used.
+4. Edit tune/error_<case>.in or select an existing one.
+Note that there are two tuning subroutines, specified by tune_type in the error_<case>.in /stats/ namelist.
+  If tune_type = 0, then the amoeba subroutine, a downhill simplex algorithm, will be used.
 If runtype is any other value, then amebsa, a variant which uses simulated annealing, is used.
 A complete explanation of these minimization algorithms can be found in _Numerical Recipes in Fortran 90_.